N-R-K/search-and-play/README.md

 # Search And Play
-Shell scripts to search and play youtube videos from the terminal without any external dependencies.
+Shell scripts to search and play youtube videos from the terminal using only core-utilies.

 The script scrapes search results from [Invidious](https://github.com/iv-org/invidious) and parses them with awk.
-By default it plays videos in mpv but you can change the $PLAYER to whatever you like.

 ## Preview
 ![preview.gif](preview.gif)